immunefi-team/Bounty_Boosts/ZeroLend/28970 - [SC - Medium] Attacker can grief a user by making his supplyW....md

 # Attacker can grief a user by making his 'supplyWithPermit' call fail

-Submitted on Sun Mar 03 2024 13:57:36 GMT-0400 (Atlantic Standard Time) by @djxploit for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 3rd 2024 at 19:57:36 UTC by @djxploit for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28970